kilian-group/phantom-wiki/data/README.md

 ### Source Data

 This is a synthetic dataset.
 The extent to which we use real data is detailed as follows:
-1. Names are sampled from TODO
+1. We sample surnames from among the most common surnames in the US population according to https://names.mongabay.com/most_common_surnames.htm
+2. We sample first names using the `names` Python package (https://github.com/treyhunner/names).
+We thank the contributors for making this tool publically available.
-2. We modify the list of real-life jobs provided by the `faker` Python package and sample from this list when generating universes.
-We are grateful to the contributors of Faker (c) 2012 Daniele Faraglia for curating this list and making it publically available.
+3. We sample jobs from the list of real-life jobs from the `faker` Python package.
+We thank the contributors for making this tool publically available.
-3. We modify the list of hobbies at https://www.kaggle.com/datasets/mrhell/list-of-hobbies and sample from this list when generating universes.
-We are grateful to Arjun Raj for curating this list and making it publically available.
+4. We sample hobbies from the list of real-life hobbies at https://www.kaggle.com/datasets/mrhell/list-of-hobbies.
+We are grateful to the original author for curating this list and making it publically available.

 #### Data Collection and Processing